strawberry-graphql/strawberry/docs/integrations/django.md

   to disable it by passing `None`.
 - `allow_queries_via_get`: optional, defaults to `True`, whether to enable queries via `GET` requests
-- `subscriptions_enabled`: optional boolean paramenter enabling subscriptions in the GraphiQL interface, defaults to `False`.

 ## Extending the view